Dynamical Masses and Ages of Sirius-like Systems: Orbit Fitting

 \subsubsection{HD 169889}

 Our dynamical mass of ${0.526}_{-0.037}^{+0.039}$ $M_{\sun}$ is the first precise mass of the WD, consistent with the dynamical mass lower limit of $0.369 \pm 0.010$ $M_{\sun}$ from \cite{Crepp_2018}.
 The eccentricity of $e={0.896}_{-0.088}^{+0.064}$ is the largest in our sample.
-A large eccentricity is not surprising because the eccentricity distribution of wide MS binaries with separations smaller than 100 AU is nearly uniform \citep{Hwang_2022}, and the isotropic and adiabatic mass loss of a star during the AGB phase does not modify the eccentricity of its orbit \citep{Dosopoulou_2016}.
+A large eccentricity is not uncommon because the eccentricity distribution of wide MS binaries with separations smaller than 100 AU is nearly uniform \citep{Hwang_2022}, and the isotropic and adiabatic mass loss of a star during the AGB phase does not modify the eccentricity of its orbit \citep{Dosopoulou_2016} unless it once tidally interacted with a close companion.
+We discuss the possibility of such close tidal interactions in Section \ref{subsec:pre_interact}.
 Our fit to relative separation has a $\chi^2$ of 32 for only five observations, suggesting that the relative astrometry in \cite{Crepp_2018} may have underestimated uncertainties.
 Inflating the uncertainties to get a reduced $\chi^2$ of 1 does not affect the results significantly.
-The WD only has two broadband photometry measurements in the $H$-band and the $L'$-band, which are insufficient to precisely measure its $\Teff$, $\logg$, or photometric mass \citep{Crepp_2018}.
+The WD only has two broadband photometry measurements in the $H$-band and the $L'$-band, which are insufficient to precisely measure its $\Teff$, $\logg$, or photometric mass \citep[see][and our attempt in Section \ref{subsec:MRR}]{Crepp_2018}.
 Additional photometry or spectroscopy will be necessary to characterize the fundamental properties of the WD.